-How do we unify 350 million people around ideas, principals, and beliefs?
+How do we unify 350 million people around ideas, principles, and beliefs?
 Historically, many ill-fated attempts to unite U.S. citizens behind the flag or other causes have been rooted in racism, sexism, religion, war, populism, and antiterrorism.
 Each of these attempts to unite us, have but momentarily satiated our goal of becoming one strong nation.
 However, when looking at the end game, these attempts have created a polar opposite effect, drawing a wedge between citizens as they attempt to justify our democratic principles with the actual parameters and allowances afforded to some in our society.
 We’ve paid the price time and time again.
 The most beautiful principles of our country are lost in an “us versus them” approach to democratic loyalty and belonging.
 It seems as though the barrier to civility and unification is insurmountable.
 Something isn’t working.
 Something must change.

 A paradigm shift must occur in the way we teach what it means to be “American” and the responsibility that goes with it.
 What does being American mean?
 We aren’t an ethnically homogeneous nation, in fact at our core, we are a band of misfits- those seeking religious freedom, political asylum, and those stolen and transported from far away lands.
 And yet no matter how we arrived here, we all believe that we have inalienable rights to life, liberty, and the pursuit of happiness.
 How might we capitalize on this feeling that exists in every citizen of this great country?
 How might we then use that moment to inspire each citizen to act as an informed member of society?